-The website publishes regular outputs from research, intervention and knowledge-exchange activities.
-It includes a dedicated resources page, which publishes resources intended for clergy and theologians, domestic violence practitioners and researchers working on domestic violence-related topics.
-While many of these resources are specific to the project countries, others have wider relevance and can inform international approaches to the study and alleviation of domestic violence within religious communities.
+The website publishes regular outputs from research, community engagement, and knowledge-exchange activities.
+It includes a dedicated resources page, which publishes resources intended for clergy, theologians and seminarians, and practitioners and researchers in the area of domestic violence.
+While many of these resources are specific to the project countries, others have wider relevance and can inform international approaches to the study and alleviation of domestic violence in faith communities.

-The project seeks to publish in Amharic, Tigrigna and English, although resources are published first in the language that is most accessible to the communities and stakeholders those resources aim
+The project seeks to publish in Amharic and English, although resources are published first in the language that is most accessible to the communities and stakeholders those resources aim primarily to serve.

 This project is funded by UK Research and Innovation (UKRI) under the Future Leaders Fellowship grant “Bridging religious studies, gender & development and public health to address domestic violence: A novel approach for Ethiopia, Eritrea and the UK” (Grant Ref: MR/T043350/1).
 It is also supported with funding awarded from the Harry Frank Guggenheim Foundation (Distinguished Scholars Award 2019).